 Shares represented by a properly executed proxy will be voted at the Annual Meeting in the manner specified.
-In the absence of specific instructions, shares represented by a properly executed proxy will be voted "FOR" each of the nominees named herein for election to the Board named in this Proxy Statement, "FOR" the advisory (non-binding) resolution to approve the compensation of our named executive officers, for "ONE YEAR" for the advisory (non-binding) resolution to set the frequency of future advisory votes on executive compensation, and "FOR" ratification of the selection of PricewaterhouseCoopers LLP to serve as our registered independent public accounting firm for 2017.
+In the absence of specific instructions, shares represented by a properly executed proxy will be voted "FOR" each of the nominees named herein for election to the Board named in this Proxy Statement, "FOR" the advisory (non-binding) resolution to approve the compensation of our named executive officers, and "FOR" ratification of the selection of PricewaterhouseCoopers LLP to serve as our registered independent public accounting firm for 2018.